RAHUL50191/SMP/README.md

 - Java 11 or higher
 - Node.js and npm
-- PostgreSQL or any other preferred database
+- Mysql or mongodb database

 ### Backend (Spring Boot)